juliasilge/old_bloggy_blog/_posts/2016-12-06-Reddit-Responds.md

 ![center](/figs/2016-12-06-Reddit-Responds/unnamed-chunk-15-1.png)

-These relationships are much noisier than the relationships with words were.
+These relationships are much noisier than the relationships with words were, and you might notice that some p-values are getting kind of high (no adjustment for multiple comparisons has been performed).
 Also, these subreddits are less related to the election than the quickly changing words were.
 Really only the shouldvebeenbernie subreddit is that political here.

 {% highlight r %}